nagydani/seedling/syntax/TYPES.md

    - A "refined" reference (cast),
    - Checking whether a union type can have members of a given type.

- * While the stack is a `Record` with the right-hand member being the topmost element on the stack and the left-hand member being the rest of the stack, *no reference to the stack* is available, only to its topmost member.
-The reason for this is that internally the stack might be arranged differently.
+ * The data stack is a `Record` with the right-hand member being the topmost element on the stack and the left-hand member being the rest of the stack.

-   Stack manipulations are always done through stack effects.
+ * The call stack is a `Record` with the left-hand member being the topmost element on the stack and the right-hand member being the rest of the stack.

 ## Sprout